ggandor/leap.nvim/README.md

   target the whole time.

-- You _don't have to make decisions on the fly_: the sequence you should enter is determined from the very beginning - just type out what you see.
+- You _don't have to make decisions on the fly_: the sequence you should enter is determined from the very beginning.

 - You _don't have to pause in the middle_: if typing at a moderate speed, at each step you already know what the immediate next keypress should be, and